Treatment & Care for HIV/AIDS

-The University of Utah Infectious Diseases Clinic (Clinic 1A) provides comprehensive primary care to those infected with HIV/AIDS throughout the state of Utah.
-Clinic 1A is the largest provider of HIV/AIDS care in the state and provides care to patients in the surrounding intermountain region.
+The University of Utah Infectious Diseases Clinic (Clinic 1A) provides primary care to those infected with HIV/AIDS in Utah.
+Clinic 1A is also the largest provider of HIV/AIDS care to patients in the surrounding Mountain West region.

 - Mental health counseling